rangle/ngCourse2/handout/features/template_strings.md

 ```

 There are all sorts of places where this kind of string can come in handy,
-and front end web development is one of them.
+and front-end web development is one of them.